Retailer Licensing Information

 Off-Premises License Location Transfers

+The location of Specially Designated Distributor (SDD) and Specially Designated Merchant (SDM) licenses may be transferred within a local unit of government or between local units of government in the same county.
 Resort Specially Designated Distributor licenses issued under MCL 436.1531(5) cannot be transferred to a different location.

 On-Premises License Location Transfers